 Sometimes, diarrhea is caused by an imbalance in gut bacteria.
 This means that the bad bacteria might be overpowering the good ones in your little one’s tummy.

 To help ease the symptom, consider supplementing with probiotics.
-You can choose to feed him the probiotic-rich foods listed above or have him take a specific type of gut-friendly bacteria out of a vial, as prescribed by his pediatrician.
+You can choose to feed him the probiotic-rich foods listed above or have him take a specific type of gut-friendly bacteria out of a vial or supplement, as prescribed by his pediatrician.

 Some medical conditions can be fought off by the body’s own defenses.
 Diarrhea is no different.
 However, children may have a more difficult time overcoming them.
 Use this article as a guide to help you plan how to effectively prevent and ease your child’s diarrhea.